 In this series we have focused on using Convolutional Neural Networks for image processing, but it is important to state that the spatial awareness shown by CNNs also helps them perform well with Natural Language Processing and Time Series problems.

 I do hope that you enjoyed this short series of articles about Convolutional Neural Networks!
-Join me again soon for a new article about Recurrent Neural Networks!
+If you liked them then feel free to check out my article about Recurrent Neural Networks!

 Thanks for reading!!